3 Best Places to Fly a Kite in the East Bay - 510 Families

 3 Kid-friendly Kites We’ve Tried and Love

 There is not much more frustrating than a kite-flying day when the kite won’t get in the air.
-We’ve enjoyed the following kites for bringing squeals of delight rather than the groans of disappointment:
+We’ve enjoyed the following kites for bringing squeals of delight rather than groans of disappointment:

 Local Shopping Options here and here and here.